Alexander-RMIT/COSC2299_Group8_Major_Assessment/README.md

 ### Branches:
     Feature:
-    - Contains README for how to build and run our program
+        Contains README for how to build and run our program as well as the core branch for our development